singulritarian7/Leaflet_map/README.md

 -if(!require(leaflet)) install.packages(“leaflet”)

 ## Note:
-I also added another alternatives files for this assingment:
+I also added another alternatives files for this assingment that i search in different sources:
-You can see another file publised in RPubs that is simpler yhan the index file, here:
+You can see another file publised in RPubs that is simpler than the index file, here:
 <https://rpubs.com/spoke/698357>